 5 Reasons to Buy Wool Bedding

-So you may have heard of wool bedding before, but what's all the fuss really about & what makes it so different to polyester bedding, feather bedding or down bedding?
-Well there are literally hundreds of reasons why wool is taking over as the nation's favourite and we could spend hours telling you about them (call 01780 461 217 if you want to hear us wax lyrical), but we thought we'd sum up our top 5 reasons why we think you should buy wool bedding from The Wool Room.
+So you may have heard of wool bedding before, but what's all the fuss really about and what makes it so different to polyester, feather or down bedding?
+There are literally hundreds of reasons why wool is taking over as the nation's favourite and we could spend hours telling you about them (call 01780 461 217 if you want to hear us wax lyrical), but we thought we'd sum up our top 5 benefits of wool duvets, pillows and more.

 That's right, it's even scientifically proven!
 In fact, to add to this proof, The Wool Room's bedding is currently the subject of further sleep studies, so watch this space!
 So how can our wool bedding improve your sleep by 25% and what does this really mean?

 Well firstly, there are 5 stages of sleep;

 - Stage 1 - A dreamy light stage of sleep when we can be woken easily by a noise or movement.
 Usually lasts 5-10 minutes

 - Stage 2 - Slightly deeper, your body temperature begins to fall and heart rate begins to slow down.
 Lasts around 20 minutes.

 - Stage 3 - This is the transition between light and deep sleep and our brain waves slow down.